 Dr. Goldstein has presented to teachers, parents, and special education associations at schools in Manhattan, Queens, the Bronx, and Long Island.
 He also has been a speaker at various corporations, including Viacom, Credit Suisse, and Cleary, Gottlieb, Steen, and Hamilton, LLP.
 He has presented at New York University Medical Center’s Psychiatry’s Grand Rounds as well as multiple times at the Grand Rounds of Rockland County’s Children Psychiatric Center.
 He was the invited keynote speaker at the New Hampshire Infant Mental Health Alliance conference in 2017.
 He has been a guest several times on Sirius Radio’s Doctor Radio channel and also been a guest co-host.
 He has presented on topics including identifying and helping anxious children and students, reducing conflict with children, helping siblings get along, helping identify and cope with executive functioning challenges, and social media and video game use and misuse.
 If you would like Dr. Goldstein to speak at your business, school, SEPTA, or other organization, please contact him here.

 Stephanie is committed to the application of evidence-based techniques in clinical practice and is dedicated to research.
 She was awarded the prestigious George Stricker Fellowship for research and productivity at Adelphi University.
-She has published papers focusing on parental emotion socialization in early adolescence and on anxiety and academic achievement and academic self-concept in Emotion and Development and Psychopathology.
+She has published papers focusing on parental emotion socialization in early adolescence and on anxiety, empathy, academic achievement and academic self-concept in Development and Psychopathology, Emotion, and the Journal of Anxiety Disorders.
 Further, she has presented multiple presentations at the Association for Psychological Sciences (APS) and the Society for Research on Child Development (SRCD).
-Through her practice and research, Stephanie strives to provide targeted and compassionate treatment while supplying her clients with the knowledge and support to understand and overcome their difficulties.
+Through her practice and research, Stephanie strives to provide targeted and compassionate treatment while supplying her clients with the knowledge and support to understand and overcome challenges.